gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallDatabaseHowTo.md

 sudo mysql_secure_installation
 sudo rm /var/lib/mysql/mysql.sock
 {{< /command-line >}}
 and process as before (for when running mysql_secure_installation).
-At this both database instances should be secure.
+At this point, both database instances should be secure.

 ## Create the Databases and Enable access by the Stroom processing users